dimi309/small3d/docs-source/xcode.md

 	cd build
 	cmake .. -G"Xcode"
 	cmake --build .

-In order to set up small3d with OpenGL, instead of the third line above,
-execute:

-	cmake .. -G"Xcode" -DSMALL3D_OPENGL=ON

 The created project, `build/small3d.xcodeproj` can then be opened in Xcode.

-There are two things that need to be taken care of before proceeding to run and debug the unit tests though.
-First of all, from the Project Navigator, click on `small3d`, and then on the `unittests` target.
+There are some settings that need to be taken care of before proceeding to run and debug the unit tests though.
+From the Project Navigator, click on `small3d`, and then on the `unittests` target.
 Select `Build Settings` and scroll down to `User-Defined`.
 There, the `CONFIGURATION_BUILD_DIR` variable needs to be set to the `bin` directory in all cases,